Jeshibu/Playnite-wiki/Known-Issues.md

 - `RivaTuner` and its derivatives like MSI Afterburner, EVGA Precision etc.
 - `Nahimic Service`, generally causes issues to a lot of apps and games

+### Web view fails to initialize on Windows 7

+Install this to fix the issue: https://www.microsoft.com/en-us/download/details.aspx?id=48145

 ### Issues with 3rd party libraries

 See [separate sections](https://github.com/JosefNemec/Playnite/wiki#3rd-party-libraries) related to each library.